 But while many members drive up to the lavish business club atop the downtown San Jose KQED building in Teslas and Maseratis, employees say they’re underpaid because of a secretive compensation system and a club policy that prohibits tipping.
 Many employees say they’re scraping pennies together to make ends meet.

 The reason behind the struggle?
 Capital Club pays its service workers less than minimum wage.
-It’s not illegal, though, because the club boosts salaries with money from a “service charge” pool – one percent to each employee.
+The club boosts salaries with money from a “service charge” pool – one percent to each employee.
 But workers say they have no clue how much money is in the pool, and some claim they’re being shortchanged.

 Workers also say they’re being cheated out of tips since the club discourages tipping and some customers mistakenly confuse the hefty service charge as the tip.
 It’s an issue that’s become a hot debate in the service industry and has plagued some of the fanciest restaurants in the area like Berkeley’s Chez Panisse.